 For example, if Rashad slips and falls on a spill in a grocery store that had been on the floor for an hour and that grocery store attendants were aware of, he could be entitled to compensation.
 Suppose Rashad breaks his arm and sustains $10,000 in medical bills and lost wages.
 However, suppose the grocery store owner argues that Rashad was texting at the time of the incident and claims that this led to him not saying the spill, therefore causing the injuries.
 In this case, a jury may determine that Rashad was 20% at fault for the incident.
 If that happens, he would only receive $8,000 in total compensation for the claim.

-Compensation in Premises Liability Claims
+Compensation in Premises Liability Claims in Arizona

 The total amount of compensation available after a Phoenix premises liability injury will vary depending on the circumstances surrounding your particular situation.
 This includes the severity of injuries, whether there was any shared fault, how much work you miss due to your recovery, etc. At Torgenson Law, our premises liability lawyers in Phoenix are regularly able to help clients recover the following types of compensation: